-Database of Paradigmatic Semantic Relation Pairs for German Adjectives, Nouns, Verbs
+Databases of Paradigmatic Semantic Relation Pairs for German and English Adjectives, Nouns, Verbs

 - A representative selection of target lexical units drawn from GermaNet, using a principled sampling technique and taking into account the three major word classes adjectives, nouns, and verbs, which are balanced according to semantic category, polysemy, and type frequency.

 - A set of 8,910 human-generated semantically related word pairs, based on the target lexical units.